hotwired/hotwire-native-ios/Docs/Turbo/Navigator.md

 }
 ```

 To hook into the "refresh" turbo-rails native route, add the following to the `rules` key of your Path Configuration.
-You can then call `refresh_or_redirect_to` in your controller to handle Turbo Native and web-based navigation.
+You can then call `refresh_or_redirect_to` in your controller to handle Hotwire Native and web-based navigation.

 ```json
 {